Table of Contents

 Some of the popular examples of financing strategies for giving a head-start to your business are as follows:

-Financing Strategies of Current Assets / Financing Strategies of Working Capital
+Financing Strategies for Current Assets / Working Capital

 Similarly, for working capital financing, the matching approach aims to match the assets and liabilities to maturities.
 Thus, for every asset on the balance sheet, there is a corresponding liability that matures on the same day as the asset.